 2. Then, you will get into command prompt and enter a WBadmin to backup data without booting into Windows.
 For example, if you need to backup C: drive to external hard drive (here is F:), you can type the following commands:

 Wbadmin start backup -backuptarget:F: -include:C:

 * While if you need to replace the hard drive, then you should use WBadmin to backup whole hard drive in order to keep all old data on the hard drive.

-4. After that, it will show you the detail of the operation and ask your confirmation.
+3. After that, it will show you the detail of the operation and ask for your confirmation.
 Just type “Y” to start backing up under Safe Mode.
-And the files can be transferred out after the proceed done.
+And the files can be transferred out after the procedure is done.

 Backup files with Windows installation disc